core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 Implementation Considerations   {#Implementation}
 =======================

-When pmax and pmin are equal, the expected behaviour is that notifications will be sent every (pmin == pmax) seconds.
+When "c.pmax" and "c.pmin" are equal, the expected behaviour is that notifications will be sent every (c.pmin == c.pmax) seconds.
 However, these notifications can only be fulfilled by the server on a best effort basis.
-Because pmin and pmax are designed as acceptable tolerance bounds for sending state updates, a query from an interested client containing equal pmin and pmax values must not be seen as a hard real-time scheduling contract between the client and the server.
+Because "c.pmin" and "c.pmax" are designed as acceptable tolerance bounds for sending state updates, a query from an interested client containing equal "c.pmin" and "c.pmax" values must not be seen as a hard real-time scheduling contract between the client and the server.

 The use of the notification band minimum and maximum allow for a synchronization whenever a change in the resource value occurs.
-Theoretically this could occur in-line with the server internal sample period or the configuration of epmin and epmax values for determining the resource value.
+Theoretically this could occur in-line with the server internal sample period or the configuration of "c.epmin" and "c.epmax" values for determining the resource value.
 Implementors SHOULD consider the resolution needed before updating the resource, e.g. updating the resource when a temperature sensor value changes by 0.001 degree versus 1 degree.

-When a server has multiple observations with different measurement cadences as defined by the epmin and epmax values, the server MAY evaluate all observations when performing the measurement of any one observation.
+When a server has multiple observations with different measurement cadences as defined by the "c.epmin" and "c.epmax" values, the server MAY evaluate all observations when performing the measurement of any one observation.

 This specification defines conditional attributes that can be used with CoRE Observe relationships between CoAP clients and CoAP servers.
-However, it is recognised that the presence of 1 or more proxies between a client and a server can interfere with clients receiving resource updates, if a proxy does not supply resource representations when the value remains unchanged (eg if pmax is set, and the server sends multiple updates when the resource state contains the same value).
-A server SHOULD use the Max-Age option to mitigate this by setting Max-Age to be less than or equal to pmax.
+However, it is recognised that the presence of 1 or more proxies between a client and a server can interfere with clients receiving resource updates, if a proxy does not supply resource representations when the value remains unchanged (eg if "c.pmax" is set, and the server sends multiple updates when the resource state contains the same value).
+A server SHOULD use the Max-Age option to mitigate this by setting Max-Age to be less than or equal to "c.pmax".

 Security Considerations   {#Security}
 =======================